vkochan/borsch/README.md

 It is a messy draft project with merging of code from dvtm, vis (text core), st and adding a Chez Scheme for customization.

+Tree-sitter is used only for syntax highlighting (and looks like not in an optimal way).

 ## Purpose

 Create Emacs-like development environment with Scheme.